ANCIENT JAPAN

 In feudal Japan the Samurai were hereditary warriors who followed a code of behaviour called bushido.
 Samurai were supposed to be completely loyal and self-disciplined.
 Samurai fought with long swords called katana and short swords called wakizashi.

 Eventually in 1180 civil war broke out between rival powerful families.
 On one side were the Taira family (also called the Heike).
 On the other side were the Minamoto family (also called the Genepi).
 The Minamoto were supported by the Fujiwara.
 They were led by two brothers Yoritomo and Yoshitsune.
-The Taira were finally defeated by the Minamoto in a naval battle at Dannoura in 1185.
+The Taira were finally defeated by the Minamoto in a naval battle at Dannoura in 1185. - FEUDAL JAPAN

 In 1192 the emperor gave Yoritomo the title Sei Tai Shogun, which means barbarian conquering great general.
 The shogun became the real power in Japan ruling in the emperor's name.
 After Yoritomo's death two of his sons ruled Japan in turn.
 However the second son was assassinated in 1219.
 Power then passed to Yoritomo's wife's family, the Hojo.
 Afterwards Japan had an emperor, who was only a figurehead, a Shogun and a Hojo regent ruling on behalf of the shogun.